bizob2828/gitplus/README.md

 #### git open

-Opens the current GitHub repo in your browser.
+Opens the current repo in your browser.
 No auth required because the browser does auth for you.
+**Note**: Only supports GitHub and GitLab atm

 ```shell
 $ git open